✓ You can make one claim per term, meaning this policy ends once a claim has been paid.

 ✓ Subject to £10 administration fee you can transfer this excess policy to another vehicle you own.

-✓ Cover extends to you driving the covered vehicle in Europe.
+✓ Cover extends to you driving your vehicle in Europe.

-✓ Cover extends to courtesy car given to you whilst your vehicle is in for repair/service.
+✓ Cover extends to courtesy car given to you & covered on your own comp insurance; whilst your vehicle is in for repair/service.

 What's not covered